-There are two major organs of the inner ear: 1.
+There are two major organs of the inner ear (Figure 1): 1.
 The cochlea which is responsible for hearing, and 2.
 The vestibule, which is responsible for balance.
+Collectively, these are termed the labyrinth.
 There is a liquid which flows through the chambers and canals of the inner ear and bathes the receptor cells in both the cochlea and vestibule.
 The receptor cells connect to a single nerve cell (a neuron) which then travel from the inner ear to the brain.
 Those neurons from the cochlea collectively form the cochlear nerve and those from the vestibule form the vestibular nerve (do you see the crafty logic behind medical terminology?).

 The vestibular nerve sends signals or messages to the brain indicating the latest position of the body.
 The eyes, muscles and joints also send positional messages to the brain.
 Thus, the inner ear is only one part of a system that helps with the body’s balance.
 The brain interprets these messages, and then sends out instructions to the body so that it can adjust and balance itself.
 The cochlear nerve sends signals generated from sound stimuli to the ear.
 The brain then interprets the meaning of these sounds.